Still, embedded in nearly every song is the steady discipline of hope.

 “I’m broken in a thousand pieces,” Wagner sings in “Broken.”
 “Mended where there once was weakness, and stronger every day.”

-Embedded in nearly every song is relentless resilience.
+Embedded in nearly every song is the tension between being and becoming.

-Sonically, “What’s Left Behind” is Wagner’s strongest and most-cohesive statement yet.
-Hewn from familiar material — acoustic guitars, overdriven amplifiers, soaring harmonies, and plaintive cellos — these songs are punctuated by sounds borrowed from Wagner’s Midwestern, AM radio youth: twelve-string and slide guitars, Hammond and Rhodes organs, and banjo.
+Hewn from familiar material — acoustic guitars, overdriven amplifiers, soaring harmonies, and plaintive cellos — these fourteen songs are populated by sounds borrowed from Wagner’s Midwestern, AM radio youth: acoustic, twelve-string and slide guitars, Hammond and Rhodes organs.
+This is band-made stuff built of wood and wire.

-This was the ethos for the players as well: Grand Canyon’s Casey Shea and The Nadas’ Mike Butterworth and Jason Walsmith on harmonies; Downstate Darling’s Chris Abad on guitars and vocals; stalwart bandmates Tony Maceli on bass; and Jamie Alegre on drums; Jamie Leonhart (vocals); James Biehn (guitars); Neil Stoffregen (keyboards); Andy Wagner (guitar and keyboards); Patrick Riley (cello); Berner (guitars); Locker (bass and keyboards) and brother Will (drums) all turn in tasty, timeless performances.
+Such has been the ethos for Wagner’s steady stable of collaborators: Grand Canyon’s Casey Shea and The Nadas’ Mike Butterworth and Jason Walsmith on harmonies; Downstate Darling’s Chris Abad on guitars and vocals; stalwart bandmates Tony Maceli on bass; and Jamie Alegre on drums; Jamie Leonhart (vocals); plus features from James Biehn (guitars); Neil Stoffregen (keyboards); Andy Wagner (guitar and keyboards); Patrick Riley (cello); Jeff Berner (guitars); John Locker (bass and keyboards) and brother Will (drums) all turn in tasty, timeless performances.

 Described by Entertainment Weekly as a “fuzz-guitar blast,” by Michael Stipe as a “future superstar,” and by legendary WFUV-DJ Vin Scelsa as simply “extraordinary,” Wagner has been churning up raucous, sing-along melodies for more than twenty years.
 Like Jason Isbell, David Gray or Pete Yorn, he just as adeptly takes a more haunting, contemplative tact.